ukuhl/BiasBackfiresXAI2025/README.md

 - ai_ethnicity: (String) Ethnicity of the AI-recommended candidate.
 - ai_image: (String) Filename for the AI-recommended candidate's headshot image.

+#### user_response_details_incomplete.csv
+Description:
+This file contains the records of participants who did not complete the study, i.e., those who aborted early.
+It includes the partial responses captured up to the point of dropout.

+Fields: same as user_response_details.csv

+#### user_phase_confidence_view.csv
+Description:

+This CSV file contains self-reported confidence ratings from participants, collected at various phases of the study.
+Each record corresponds to a specific study phase for a given session.
+In analysis, the first 5 digits of the session_id are used as the userID.

+Fields:

+- session_id: (String) Unique session identifier (first 5 digits are used as the userID).
+- phase_number: (Integer) The numerical order of the study phase (e.g., 3 for Pre phase, 4 for Intervention Phase, 5 for Post Phase).
+- phase_name: (String) Descriptive label for the study phase (e.g., "Pre phase", "Intervention Phase", "Post Phase").
+- confidence: (Numeric) The participant's self-reported confidence score during that phase (1 - not at all, 5 - extremely)

+#### user_attention_questions.csv
+Description:

+This file records participants' responses to attention-check questions (or rather, comprehension check) designed to ensure participants fully understood and paid attention to the study instructions.

+Fields:

+- session_id: (String) A unique identifier for the survey session.
+(Note: The first 5 digits can be used as the userID in analyses.)
+- question: (String) The identifier for the attention-check question (e.g., "question1", "question2", etc.).
+  - question1, correct answer: "Resource Operations Coordinator"
+  - question2, correct answer: "Prior Experience, Education, References, Soft Skills"
+  - question3, correct answer: "The candidate‘s „Experience“ has a lower value than the candidate‘s „Soft Skills“., The candidate‘s „References“ have received the maximal score of 10."
+- response: (String) The participant’s response to the attention-check question.

+#### session_info_demographics.csv
+Description:

+This CSV file contains session-level information and demographic data for study participants.
+It includes details about each session’s timing, the participant's age group and gender, and an indicator for whether the participant was blocked from the study due to failed comprehension checks.

+Fields:

+- session_id: (String) A unique identifier for the session.
+- status: (Integer) Indicates the session status (e.g., 0 = no issues or 1 = incomplete data).
+- start_time: (Datetime/String) The timestamp when the session began.
+- end_time: (Datetime/String) The timestamp when the session ended.
+- age_group: (String) Categorical age group of the participant (e.g., "18-24y", "25-34y", etc.).
+- gender: (String) Self-identified gender of the participant (e.g., male, female, etc.).
+- blocked: (Boolean) Indicator of whether the participant was blocked from the study due to failed comprehension checks (e.g., 1 for blocked, empty or 0 for not blocked).

 ### Directory ExperimentalData

+#### xHR_CandidateData.csv
+Description:

+This file contains fully simulated candidate data used to present potential job seekers to participants in the study.
+The data simulates candidate profiles with demographic and qualification scores, supporting realistic hiring scenarios.

+Fields:

+- gender: (String) Candidate's gender (e.g., "F" for female, "M" for male).
+- ethnicity: (String) Candidate's ethnicity (e.g., "Af" for African).
+- glasses: (String/Integer) Indicator for whether the candidate is depicted wearing glasses ("1" indicates the presence of glasses).
+- prior.exp: (Numeric) Score representing the candidate's prior work experience.
+- education: (Numeric) Score representing the candidate's education level.
+- references: (Numeric) Score representing the quality of the candidate's references.
+- soft.skills: (Numeric) Score representing the candidate's soft skills.
+- summed.points: (Numeric) Total score calculated by summing the scores for prior experience, education, references, and soft skills.

 ## License